 Following is a closer look at these recommendations.

 Carbohydrates in the diet are mainly composed of cellulose and starches.
 The human body cannot digest cellulose.
 It is mainly present in plant fiber.
 Healthy starches or “carbs” have to be included in the diet, not just for the energy supply but also for the protective micronutrients.
-Low carb diets are not as healthy as that may lead to either decreased caloric intake than recommended or consumption of unhealthy fats as a substitute.
+Low carb diets are not as healthy as that may lead to decreased caloric intake than recommended or consumption of unhealthy fats as a substitute.

 Healthy carbohydrates included under DASH include: